 #2 Chamomile tea or green tea

-Both tees provide powerful anti-oxidant properties and anti-inflammatory effects.
+Both tees provide some anti-oxidant properties and anti-inflammatory effects.
 Drink chilled or hot but do not add any sugar or milk.
 In fact, you can substitute half of your water intake while you are fighting a UTI with the tea.

 Home remedies for UTI that alkalize your urine